-This week: Amanda and Richard talk to outgoing apexart resident Reymar Gacutan as a part of our ongoing partnership.
+This week: Amanda and Richard talk to inbound apexart resident Reymar Gacutan as a part of our ongoing partnership.

 This week: Bad at Sports presents an interview from our media partner Art Practical.
 Kim Anno is interviewed by Bruno Fazzolari as a part of his ongoing series of interviews with artists regarding abstraction.
 Kim Anno is an Associate Professor of Painting at CCA who makes videos, photos and paintings with an undercurrent of environmental activism.
 Bon Appetit!

 This week: Duncan talks to Professor James Elkins about the Stone Summer Theory Institute and this years theme Beyond the Aesthetic and the Anti-Aesthetic.

 The Stone Summer Theory Institute is week-long school in contemporary art theory.
 It is held in Chicago, in July, at the School of the Art Institute.

 Each year brings together an unprecedented gathering of international scholars to discuss an unresolved question in contemporary art theory.
 This year’s subject is the aesthetic and one of its opposites, the anti-aesthetic.
 Some art practices aim at aesthetic value, while other art practices aim to do something in society, in politics, or to identity.
 The difference between those two conceptions of art is one of the deepest unresolved questions of current art practice.

 This week: Philip von Zweck talks to Andreas Fischer!